Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Conclusion

-In order to focus on the sepratrix effects like the leaking mechanism, a very well controlled classical phase space is required, so our numerical findings and the corresponding analytical theory has been restricted so far to an integrable system where the theory in Sec.~\ref{sec:OTOC_theory} assumes a bounded linearized regime around the fixed point.
-In order to transfer this concepts to the realm of chaotic systems, a straightforward generalization is to assume a bounded Lyapunov zone inside a chaotic region, i.e., a finite deviation $\delta x_{0}$ grows only for a finite time like~$\delta x(t) \sim e^{\lL t}\delta x_{0}$.
-Following this idea, the role of the stability exponent~$\ls$ from the fixed point is now translated to the Lyapunov exponent~$\lambda_{\rm L}$ of the chaotic sea.
-An open question is if a wave-packet is actually sensitive to leaking out of the Lyapunov zone.
-Unlike the presented integrable case, the source of instability is the non-local whole mixing chaotic sea conflicting the idea of a leaking wave-packet, a question that is now under investigation.
+In order to focus on separatrix effects like the leaking mechanism, requiring a very well controlled classical phase space, we restricted our numerical findings and the corresponding analytical theory to integrable systems for which the theory in Sec.~\ref{sec:OTOC_theory} assumes a bounded linearized regime around the fixed point.
+An ansatz generalizing these concepts to the realm of chaotic systems is that the role of the stability exponent~$\ls$ from the fixed point is translated to the Lyapunov exponent~$\lambda_{\rm L}$ from the chaotic sea, thus providing a bridge to exponential growth laws of OTOCs that were found for quantum maps with the exponents $2\lambda_{\rm L}$ \cite{Rozenbaum_2017,argentinians} and $\lambda_{\rm L}$ \cite{arul2019}, respectively.
+A first numerical exploration of this matter, focusing on the behaviour of OTOCs in chaotic separatrix layers, was carried out in \cite{meier2023signatures}, where the transition from the stability exponent $\ls$ associated with an unstable fixed point to the Lyapunov exponent $\lambda_{\rm L}$ characterizing the chaotic layer was investigated for pre-Ehrenfest time scales.
+In such a situation, it is an open and thrilling question to which extent the $2\ls$-$\ls$ transition could distinguish a chaotic from an integrable system and can be generalized to mixed regular-chaotic dynamics.

-Lacking of a full-fledged analytical approach for chaotic systems, one option is to turn to an effective type of description.
-A first numerical exploration of this matter can be found in \cite{meier2023signatures}, where the authors treat the combination of unstable fixed points and chaotic layers investigating the role of the stability exponent $\ls$ versus the Lyapunov exponent $\lambda_{\rm L}$ for pre-Ehrenfest time scales.

-In such a situation, it is an open and thrilling question whether the $2\ls-\ls$ transition could distinguish a chaotic from an integrable system.
-In the same vein, we may ask the immediate question, whether this transition can be generalized in the mixed dynamics, as a series of different exponential growth regions given by several different local Ehrenfest times.